DevParapalli/RTMNU-SEM-4/DSPD/Practical_08_BinaryTree_Traversal/README.md

 - Preorder traversal: 1 2 4 5 3
 - Postorder traversal: 4 5 2 3 1

-Note that the order of traversal affects the order in which the nodes are visited.
+Note that the order of traversal affects the order in which the nodes are visited